Smiksha-Khatri/Code-Debugger-Assistant/README.md

 Code Debugger Assistant

 An intelligent assistant that helps developers debug their code using AI.

 Upload your script → Get errors identified → Receive AI-powered suggestions for fixes.

 What It Does

-Accepts Python script input
+-Accepts Python script input

-Executes the script and captures any errors
+-Executes the script and captures any errors

 Uses GPT to:

-Analyze error messages
+-Analyze error messages

-Explain what went wrong
+-Explain what went wrong

-Suggest corrected code
+-Suggest corrected code

 Tech Stack

-🧠 OpenAI GPT (via API)
+-🧠 OpenAI GPT (via API)

-🤖 CrewAI for defining task-specific agents
+-🤖 CrewAI for defining task-specific agents

-🐍 Python for execution and automation
+-🐍 Python for execution and automation

-📦 dotenv, openai, crewai
+-📦 dotenv, openai, crewai